tactik8/kraken_backend_api_v3/README.md

 ## Description
 Backend python api for kraken object versioning and storage system.

 This backend acts as an api for accessing and storing objects coming from different sources.
+It allows merging coming from different sources to generate a global record wit hte best information available from each.
+In the event of conflicting information, criterias are used to decide which to use (see metadata priority).

-Example for a person record:
+### Example for a person record:

 Below is an example of a typical data accumulation process.
 A limited number of fields (keys) and metadata has been kept to increase readability.